iPhone X: The best iPhone challenges you to think different

 The infamous notch above the X's display, which cuts out a small chunk of the upper screen to make room for the phone's front-facing camera and sensors, doesn't impact many apps or videos.
 In fact most I've tried put any critical info below that notch by default.
 But that does mean the effective display area is even smaller, with black bars on the top and bottom (in portrait mode) or on the sides (in landscape mode).

 At 458 pixels per inch, the Super Retina display resolution on the iPhone X is technically more crisp than that of the iPhone 8 Plus and iPhone 8 (401 and 326 ppi, respectively).
 The new OLED display -- the first in an Apple iPhone -- has beautiful perfect black levels and excellent color.
-It feels brighter than both previous iPhones and the Samsung Galaxy Note 8, and it's demonstrably better than the muted colors you'll find on the Pixel 2 XL.
+It feels brighter than both previous iPhones and the Samsung Galaxy Note 8 ($948.47 at Amazon.com), and it's demonstrably better than the muted colors you'll find on the Pixel 2 XL ($849.99 at Verizon Wireless).

 It's a fantastic viewing experience overall.
 But there's one big reason to temper your expectations: Apple's LCD screens on previous phones are already so great that you actually may not notice much of a difference.